PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs: Proposed Polynomial Bounding Method

 \section{Proposed Polynomial Bounding Method}

 To avoid the possible over-conservative bounding of the moment methods~\cite{cui2020chance}, we propose to bound the chance constraint via a more accurate polynomial method.
 Fig.~\ref{fig:single_feasible} plots the feasible regions obtained by different bounding methods for the synthetic example in Sec.~\ref{sec:synthetic_example}.
 For the same chance constraints, the moment bounding method produces a feasible set that is much smaller than the exact one, whereas our polynomial bounding method generates a better approximation of the feasible set.
 Due to the more accurate approximation of the feasible set, our proposed polynomial bounding method can provide a less conservative design in yield-aware optimization.
+Now we describe how to generate the polynomial bounds via kinship functions.